McDaived/AIMi/README.md

     <a href="https://github.com/McDaived/AIMi">
         <img src="https://github.com/McDaived/AIMi/assets/18085492/56684d14-9573-403e-bb06-6c323d475ebc" alt="Logo" width="500" height="150">
     </a>
-<h4 align="center">AIMi its an AI aimbot, it work by real-time object detection with neural networks, and recognizes the patterns similar to human movements and human formation and matching them with game models, it will identify the head as a target to make the mouse crosshair heading to the target, the AIMi is now being trained to make it pretty good</h4>
+<h4 align="center">AIMi its an AI aimbot, it work by real-time object detection with neural networks, and recognizes the patterns similar to human movements and human formation and matching them with game models, it will identify the head as a target to make the mouse crosshair heading to the target, the AIMi is now being train to be better</h4>
 <h6 align="center">This isn't considered cheating in the games because it doesn't modify the game files or interfere with the games, it only takes control on behalf of the user.</h6>
   <p align="center">
 <img src="https://github.com/McDaived/AIMi/assets/18085492/9e53d002-80ec-472b-9156-5416a061790e" alt="Your Image Description" width="500">